Home / Blog / 78,000 Rates in Seconds: The AI Shortcut Estimators Needed Yesterday

 4. Monitor Feedback Loops: Check the AI’s suggestions regularly.
 Every adjustment you make improves future accuracy.

-Real-World Example: Skanska’s Rail Bridge Bid
+Real-World Example: A Major Contractor’s Rail Bridge Bid

 Case Study Comparison: Manual vs. AI Rate Matching